- Accountable Care Collaborative (ACC)

 Medicaid Estate Recovery is a program required by federal law to help pay for the costs of the Medicaid program.
 The Colorado Department of Health Care Policy and Financing recovers medical assistance payments from the estates of former Medicaid clients who were either age 55 or over or clients who received services in an institutionalized setting.
 For more information about Medicaid estate recoveries click here or contact your local county human services office.

 A Federal health insurance program for people who are age 65 or older and certain younger people with disabilities.
 Go to Medicare.gov for more information.

 - Open Enrollment

-You can apply for financial assistance to help you buy insurance through the Connect for Health Colorado.
-Open enrollment starts in October 2013 and ends March 31, 2014.
-Coverage starts as early as January 1, 2014.
+You can apply for financial assistance to help you buy insurance through Connect for Health Colorado.

-Outside of open enrollment, you can still shop for insurance but cannot apply for financial assistance to help lower the costs of your plan unless you have a qualifying life event.
+Outside of open enrollment, you can still shop for insurance if you have a qualifying life event.